Rudolf Steiner: Anthroposophical medicine

 From the late 1910s, Steiner was working with doctors to create a new approach to medicine.
 In 1921, pharmacists and physicians gathered under Steiner's guidance to create a pharmaceutical company called Weleda which now distributes naturopathic medical and beauty products worldwide.
 At around the same time, Dr. Ita Wegman founded a first anthroposophic medical clinic (now the Ita Wegman Clinic) in Arlesheim.
 Anthroposophic medicine is practiced in some 80 countries.
 It is a form of alternative medicine based on pseudoscientific and occult notions.

+Joseph A. Schwarcz regards Steiner as a quack.

+Steiner seems to have been right about diets, although his assumptions were erroneous.